 - is flexible.

-You should also keep in mind that being a mentor is a commitment.
-Before diving in, you need to consider:
+You should keep in mind that being a mentor is a commitment.
+Before taking on the responsibility, you need to consider the following:

 - Who do I want to mentor?